ruw321/NUMASK_setbench-1/README.md

 Try to integrate NUMASK on setbench

-This repositary should be inside ds folder in setbench
+This repository should be inside ds folder in setbench